JasperDeLandsheere/JasperDeLandsheere.github.io/Kernel Mean Embedding.md

 Aronszajn (1950): *“There is a one-to-one correspondance between the reproducing kernel $k$ and the RKHS $\mathcal H$”.*

-For additional information on the properties of (reproducing kernel) Hilbert spaces and the important theorems of Mercer and Bochner, the reader is advised to read
+For additional information on the properties of (reproducing kernel) Hilbert spaces and the important theorems of Mercer and Bochner, the reader is advised to read Muandet et al. [^Review], Mercer [^Mercer], and Bochner [^Bochner], respectively.

 ## Kernel Mean Embedding of Marginal Distributions